shilangyu/cra-preact/README.md

 While rare, problems may occur.

 - Please be aware that `cra-preact` is using preact's compatibility layer (`preact/compat`) and issues with it should be directed to [preact's repo](https://github.com/preactjs/preact/issues)
-- Make sure to develop under the `cra-preact start` script to catch incompatibilities during development
+- Make sure to develop and test with `cra-preact` to catch incompatibilities during development
 - This project requires react-scripts v3+
 - It is **NOT** recommended to plug this into existing projects just as a build script.
-Incompatibilities will most likely come out during runtime, not compile time
+Incompatibilities will most likely surface during runtime, not compile time
 - Because it relies on fine details in `react-scripts` any minor upgrade of it might be a breaking change for `cra-preact`

+---

+This whole project was inspired by [this](https://github.com/facebook/create-react-app/issues/1230#issuecomment-334284088) github comment.